denyskryvytskyi/denyskryvytskyi.github.io/_posts/2022-06-09-event-system.md

 <h3 align="center"> Publisher</h3>

-The last component of out system - publisher.
+The last component of our system - publisher.
-Actually our publisher is just send event call TriggerEvent/QueueEvent.
+Actually our publisher is just a function call, TriggerEvent or QueueEvent.

-For example, we want send window resize event from window class:
+For example, we want send windowResizeEvent from window class:

 {% highlight cpp %}
 class Window